By Priority — Quick Answer

 Botswana (Okavango) or Zambia (South Luangwa)

-Photography-focused travellers benefit from low vehicle density and long sighting time.
+Photography travellers benefit most from low vehicle density and long sighting time.
 Botswana's Okavango private concessions allow off-road driving and night drives — Tanzania and Kenya national parks don't.
-Zambia's South Luangwa is famous for walking safaris and intimate wildlife encounters with renowned guides.
+Zambia's South Luangwa is famous for walking safaris and intimate wildlife encounters with the guides who pioneered the discipline.
 Both destinations trade cost-efficiency for photography quality.
 Expect $8,000–15,000pp for a 7-day photography trip.
-Tanzania and Kenya work for photography but are second-choice destinations for this specific priority.
+Tanzania and Kenya work for photography, but they're second-choice for this priority.

 Priority — Budget-Conscious